phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 Name | Type | Description
 ---|:---:|---
-security? | [[SecurityRequirement ](#securityrequirement)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. headers? | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to a document that appropriately describes the format and semantics of the variables, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc.
+security | [[Security Object](#security-object)] | An array of SecurityRequirement elements, the operation can be authenticated by any of the specified security schemes. headers | Map[`string`, `string`] | A map where the keys are the names of the HTTP headers to be sent and the values are URIs that resolve to a document that appropriately describes the format and semantics of the variables, e.g.: a DTD, XSD, JSON Schema, RAML Data Type, OpenAPI schema, etc.

-#### HTTP Operation Examples
+#### Examples

 **JSON Representation Example**